HackGT/yac/README.md

 ## How to Read Logs:
 - Routes located in `user.ts`
 - Same as VCheckin
-- TODO: look at what's in there and fill this out, only prizes shoudl care about this
+- TODO: look at what's in there and fill this out, only prizes should care about this

 ## Contributing: